 Be alert at all times if you decide to change money or buy tickets (such as train tickets) on the black market, which we can’t recommend.

-Seat-belt use on long-distance buses has improved greatly over recent years, and on-board announcements and checks ensure passengers have their seat belts fastened.
-Taxi drivers continue, however, to insist you don't need to use seat belts – it can often be impossible to find seat belts in the rear seats of taxis.
-Sit in the front if there is space.
+Seatbelt use on long-distance buses has improved greatly over recent years however and on-board announcements and checks ensure passengers have their seatbelts fastened.
+Taxi drivers continue, however, to insist you don't need to use seatbelts, while it can often be impossible to find seatbelts in the rear seats of taxis; sit in the front if there is space.

 Your greatest danger in China will almost certainly be crossing the road, so develop 360-degree vision and a sixth sense.
-Electric cars and 'hoverboards' can approach quite silently.
-Crossing only when it is safe to do so could keep you perched at the side of the road in perpetuity, but don’t imitate the local tendency to cross without looking.
-Note that cars frequently turn on red lights in China, so the green ‘walk now’ figure does not always mean it is safe to cross.
+Electric cars and "hoverboards" can approach quite silently.
+Note that cars frequently turn on red lights in China, so the green "walk now" figure does not always mean it is safe to cross.

 Government Travel Advice

 The following government websites offer travel advisories and information on current hot spots.